pasqal-io/pasqal-cloud/pasqal-cloud/README.md

 #### Batch-level sequence

-When all jobs share the same sequence, you can specify it at the batch level.
-For each job, you must set a value for each variable, if any, defined in your sequence:
+You can specify a sequence at the batch level that will be used as default for jobs that don't define their own.
+If the batch-level sequence defines variables, each job using it must set their values:

 ```python
 job1 = {"runs": 20, "variables": {"omega_max": 6}}